srcguy/srcguy/README.md

 Hi!
 My name is Bruno.
-I'm a PY-DOS developer, src Project developer and of course Tea Team leader.
-I'm learning c++, python, html and CSS.
+I'm young programmer who makes small projects in C++ and Python.
+I'm developer of PY-DOS and src Project.
+I created small company called Tea Team.
+I'm CEO of this company.
+Currently, I'm learning C++, Python, HTML and CSS.

+I'm interested in:

+💻 Programming
+🎹 Playing piano
+🎶 Making music
+⌛ History
+🚲 Cycling
+🧑‍🤝‍🧑 Meeting with friends

+If you want to cooperate with me, send me a message on my discord: src_guy#0578.
+More information on my website.
+See ya!

 My website: https://teateam0.github.io